 The Hong Kong Risk Executive Committee provides oversight of all risk types (including those without an underlying risk committee oversight), interactions between risk types and cross-risk stress testing for major downside risk.
 It reviews, from a risk perspective, existing and new business proposals and establishes overall local risk architecture direction and determine reporting requirements in line with those established by DBS Group.
+It also monitors the Bank's risk profiles, as well as the market and regulatory developments; and oversees the establishment of risk controls and measurement tools, the non-financial compliance matters and financial crime related matters.
 The Hong Kong Risk Executive Committee comprises the CEO of the Bank, the Senior Risk Executive of Hong Kong and representatives from key business units and support units.